-Affinity diagrams typically consist of three basic steps, each of which can be customized to suit your preferences and requirements.
+Affinity mapping is an easy process in itself.
+It typically consists of 4 basic steps, each of which can be customized to suit your specific situation:

-Assume you are a UX researcher who has conducted user interviews to pinpoint the current and future needs that users will have for your product.
-You have talked to the user and taken thorough notes.
-The following steps will help to put everything together and identify any patterns.
+The role of the UX researcher is to put all UX research data together and extract the most valuable insights about the current and future needs that users will have for your product.
+UX Affinity mapping will help to put everything together and identify any patterns.

 2. Write all the information on sticky notes

-Always remember that the goal is to get as many sticky notes as possible on the wall.
-However, the more you put on the wall, the longer it will take to sort them.
-This is why it’s important to be thorough in finding the balance between the time you spend and the number of notes you need to collect.
+However, remember, the more information you write down, the longer it will take to sort them.
+This is why it’s important to be thorough in finding the balance between the time you spend and the amount of UX data you want to sort.

 3. Organize the sticky notes

 Grab a sticky note, read it, and pin it in one place.
-Take another note, read it, and ensure it’s related to the first note.
-If so, put the second note next to the first.
-Otherwise, go far and start a new cluster.
+Take another note, read it, consult what already sorted notes it is related to and pin it close to or far from other notes accordingly.
 If you’re working in a group, give people a clear timeline and do this categorization together.

-You should have 3-10 related groups you can name after common themes.
+You should have 3-10 related groups you can name with common themes.
 Remember that you or your team should never decide on categories before the brainstorming session.
-Organize your ideas, and they should emerge organically.
+Organize your notes first, and the topics should emerge organically.

-A digital and more productive way to do so is creating a simple Open Card Sorting study.
-With UXtweak it’s free and allows you to conduct affinity mapping without having to deal with tons of paper cards.
-Moreover, you can involve anyone from all around the world to the test, by just sending them a link.
+If you don’t want to use sticky notes, you can do affinity mapping digitally by using a Card Sorting tool.
+With UXtweak it’s free and allows you to conduct X affinity mapping without having to deal with tons of paper cards.
+Moreover, you can involve anyone from all around the world, no need to gather your teammates in one room.

 Affinity mapping is considered one of the best ways to understand users’ needs and wants.
-Affinity mapping allows you to map out all aspects of your passion.
-The person should be able to share these aspects with others to work together on them.
-Understanding your users is an easy way to improve the overall quality of your product or service.
+Researchers and people working on the affinity diagram are able to immerse themselves in the user’s mindset.
+This understanding is a sure way to improve the overall quality of your product or service.